google/rubik/README.md

 Merchant Center offers can be reproved by a number of factors, Rubik aims to find those factors and fix it.
 The errors that Rubik aims to solve:

+- Offers reproved by Image
+- Offers reproved by GTIN

 #### Offers reproved by Image

 Rubik will select reproved offers and re-inserting them on Merchant Center automatically with different images from the same offer